GardenofMind/Data-Analytics-Internship/README.md

 Title: Fetch Rewards Coding Exercise - Data Analytics Internship

-Description: This repository contains the code and data for analyzing the loyalty program of a hypothetical company.
-The purpose of the analysis is to gain insights into user behavior, identify potential fraud, and provide recommendations for improving the program.

 Code: The analysis was performed using Python 3.
 The code for querying the database and generating visualizations was written in a Jupyter notebook using Pandas and Matplotlib libraries.
 The notebook can be run using Jupyter.